-United Goods has been in business for 18 years now.
-Eighteen years!
+United Goods has been in business for 19-plus years now (we turn 20 in October!
+Cue the trumpets!).
 During this time as a small business owner, entrepreneur, maker, and artist, I've been asked several questions again and again.
 These generally come up during chats with visitors of pop-up markets and art fairs, but also in the handful of interviews I've had the honor of doing with local media.

 I thought y'all might like to learn a little more about United Goods, my State Icon landmark prints, and me.
 So here are my responses to the common queries in the form of a Q&A.

 Comment on this blog post with your questions, or shoot me a message here.
 If I get enough questions, I'll do a follow-up post with my replies.
 Thanks in advance for reading (and maybe even asking!).

 1. Were you artistic and/or entrepreneurial as a kid?

 Yes indeed—both!
 My (twin) sister Wendy and I were big into drawing when we were little.
 As soon as we could hold a marker, we were scratching out pretty epic pieces of artwork.
 They were typically done on the old school computer paper we got in bulk from my grandpa (I think he got it from his work).
 Each art piece usually had a story, too, which we'd dictate to my mom and she'd write our ramblings near each part of the illustration.
 Here's a fantastic example of an early piece, when I was 3 1/2 years old.

 2. What motivated you to start your business?